ChristophSchranz/Pre-Print-Service/README.md

     docker-compose up --build -d
     docker-compose logs -f

-Optional: The `docker-compose.yml` is also configured to run in a given [docker swarm](https://www.youtube.com/watch?v=x843GyFRIIY), just adapt the `docker-compose.yml` to your setup and run:
+**Optional:** The `docker-compose.yml` is also configured to run in a given [docker swarm](https://www.youtube.com/watch?v=x843GyFRIIY), just adapt the config in the file `docker-compose.yml` to your setup and run:

     docker-compose build
     docker-compose push
     docker stack deploy --compose-file docker-compose.yml preprintservice

-The service is available [localhost:2304/tweak](http://localhost:2304/tweak) (from the hosting node), where a simple UI is provided for testing the PrePrint Service.
+The service is available on [localhost:2304/tweak](http://localhost:2304/tweak) (from the hosting node), where a simple UI is provided for testing the PrePrint Service.
 Use `docker-compose down` to stop the service.
-(If you ever wish ;)
+(If you ever wish :wink: )

 ![PrePrint Service](/extras/PrePrintService.png)